Pavan-1997/AWS_Lambda_Info/README.md

 5. **Supported Languages**: Lambda supports multiple programming languages like Node.js, Python, Java, Go, and more.
 You can choose the language you are comfortable with or that best fits your application's needs.

 ## Real-World Use Cases

-Now, let's explore some real-world use cases to better understand how AWS Lambda can be applied:

 1. **Automated Image Processing**: Imagine you have a photo-sharing app, and users upload images every day.
 You can use Lambda to automatically resize or compress these images as soon as they are uploaded to S3.